-Ever find yourself lying in bed after a long day, an awesome night at the CF box, and you realize that your hand is pulsating?
+Ever find yourself lying in bed after a long day of training and realize your hands are pulsating in pain?
 You’re almost asleep and your senses perk up shifting your attention from sweet dreams of Brooke Ence (or Jared Stevens) directly to your hands.
 You’re muscle ups, hang-cleans, and handstand walks are flooding back into your mind because your hands hurt.
 Callus rigged, raw and sensitive, has a heartbeat of its own and it’s the last thing you want to worry about.

 What Are Calluses?

 Calluses can be signs of hours spent and weight lifted, but they can also be extremely finicky and painful areas that keep us from workouts or reaching our full potential during lifts and gymnastic movements.
 Calluses may be inevitable, but that doesn’t mean they have to make us miserable.
 Calluses are the body’s natural armor that is built up over time.
-In some sports, it’s important to have strong toughened calluses such as runners and hikers.
-Others, such as Crossfitters and gymnasts.
-Believe it or not, there is a way to have happy, tough, and (mostly) painless skin that doesn’t wreak havoc on your training or your nightly dreaming.
+In some sports, it’s important to have strong calluses for repeated workouts and movements such as CrossFit and Gymnastics.
+Believe it or not, there is a way to have happy, tough, and (mostly) painless hands that doesn’t wreak havoc on your training or your nightly dreaming.

 You also may notice that calluses can be thin or thick.
 Typically speaking, it’s when calluses become thick and stick out from the hand, that they cause pain and problems during movements.
 On the flip side of building up the skin, have you ever noticed that you can develop nasty blood blisters in the same spot?
 That’s because the same type of rubbing that makes calluses can cause layers of skin to literally separate away from each other allowing fluid to flow.
 If the callus isn’t maintained, it can be rubbed into a blood blister.